From caffeine to LSD, cannabis to codeine, the term psychoactive drugs encompasses a huge spectrum of different compounds.

 In low doses, users may experience an increase in focus, energy, and elevated mood.
 We see this most commonly in caffeine consumption, which is by far the most popular stimulant consumed in the world.
 In fact, New Scientist reported that in North America, 90% of adults consume caffeine daily.

-However, in higher doses, stimulants can produce these same effects, as well as a sense of euphoria, a lesser need for sleep, and even efficient energy use.
+However, in higher doses, stimulants can produce these same effects, as well as a sense of euphoria and a diminished need for sleep.

-This is no doubt why substances like amphetamine are the go-to drug among athletes, as they are known to improve endurance and recovery.
+This is no doubt why substances like amphetamines are popular among athletes, as they are known to improve endurance and recovery.
 However, because of this, they are illegal to consume in competitive sports.

 CNS depressants are often thought of as the antithesis of stimulants.
 Instead of speeding up messaging between the brain and body, they slow it down.